 The final risk to note is one that can extend to all corners of the RIF universe — excessive fees.
 In an ideal world, you’d pay the lowest possible fee and generate the highest possible stream of sustainable income.
 However, not all RIFs are created equal, and not all investment products are fairly priced.

 Before you invest in a RIF, carefully assess its nature, the quality of its management team and the competitiveness of its fee structure.
 It’s also important to recognize that RIFs can be either actively or passively managed.

 Passive management is less expensive than active management, but active management is often best for RIFs, especially when the funds involve complex assets with unique risk profiles.
 The complexity of some RIFs may warrant a higher management fee, but in general, you should avoid RIFs with excessive fees.

 It’s not uncommon for more complicated RIFs to levy an annualized management fee of 1%.

-Investing your money in a retirement income fund can be a valuable tool for retirees — as long as the RIF you select is structured properly and priced economically.
-Be sure that the RIF holds a diverse mix of assets to provide a sustainable stream of income, adequate growth potential and the ability to withstand market volatility, credit deterioration, pressures of inflation and illiquidity.
+Investing your money in a retirement income fund can be sensible, if the RIF you select is structured properly and priced economically.
+Be sure the RIF holds a diverse mix of assets to provide a sustainable stream of income, adequate growth potential and the ability to withstand market volatility, credit deterioration, inflationary pressure and illiquidity.

-Finding an RIF that fits these requirements isn’t an easy feat, but it can be done.
-Nevertheless, many retirees may be reluctant to rely solely on an RIF, as there is a risk that you will outlive your retirement income and simply run out of money.
-If you are highly risk averse, an immediate annuity or a deferred annuity may be a better alternative — or a reassuring complement — to an RIF.
-Learn more about these insurance products as an alternative to RIFs.
+Finding a RIF that fits these requirements isn’t easy, but it can be done.
+Nevertheless, you may be reluctant to rely solely on a RIF, given the possibility of outliving your savings.
+If you are highly risk averse, an immediate or deferred annuity may be a better alternative — or a reassuring complement — to a RIF.
+Learn more about these insurance products.